PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-07 04:19:32
+Last updated: 2024-04-07 04:20:05
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister